Arihant25/beginner-python-projects/README.md

 - prime - Checks if a given number is a prime number
 - caesar-cypher2 - Rewritten to be more user-friendly
 - students-grades - Converts Hogwarts students' marks to grades
+- travel-log - Allows you to maintain a list containing the countries and cities you've visited